 Research produces knowledge that was once unknown; however, design research isn’t as neatly defined.
-In fact, there seem to be as many definitions of design research as there are design researchers.
+There seem to be as many definitions of design research as there are design researchers.
 For the sake of clarity, the working definition at Design Workbench is:

 Design research is a fusion of the inventive and generative nature of designers and design with the fact-driven discovery and knowledge production of research.

 This definition says nothing about what designers research or how they research to make discoveries.

 How is Design Research Conducted?